-- All forms will be emailed to new patients to be printed and completed at home and brought to their scheduled appointment.
-If a home printer is not available, the forms may be filled out and emailed back (to [email protected]) the day before the scheduled appointment, to allow time for printing the forms prior to patient arrival.
+- **UPDATE: Not accepting new clients at this time.** All forms will be emailed to new patients to be printed and completed at home and brought to their scheduled appointment.
+If a home printer is not available, the forms may be filled out and emailed back (to firstname.lastname@example.org) the day before the scheduled appointment, to allow time for printing the forms prior to patient arrival.

 - An initial Covid-19 screening/informed consent form must be completed and signed immediately before the treatment.
 All appointments will be cancelled, if either the RMT or patient do not pass the screening criteria or consent is not obtained.

-- Cash payments are discouraged.
-Please provide payment via tap Visa/Mastercard ($250 tap limit), debit interac ($100 tap limit).
-The machine will be sanitized between each use.
-Bank e-transfers are also accepted.
+- Cash payments are now accepted.
+Preferred payment via tap Visa/Mastercard ($250 tap limit), debit Interac ($100 tap limit) or bank e-transfers.
+The POS machine will be sanitized between each use.
 All treatment receipts will be emailed.

 - Diligent sanitization and cleaning protocols will remain in place for your continued protection.
 All points-of-contact in the treatment room will be sanitized between patients, including the massage table, face cradle, oil bottle, light switches, doorknobs, POS machine, tablet, hand sanitizer dispenser, patient’s chair, therapist’s stool, phone, pen, clipboard, desk, etc.